 Dr. Meera Krishna fulfills many roles – that of a medicine woman, counselor, and mentor.

-Her presence makes all the difference to the people in the tiny village of Thennamanallur.
+Her presence makes all the difference to the people in and around the village of Thennamanallur.

 Not everybody in Thennamanallur knows her name or where she’s from.
 But they’re sure of one thing — ‘doctor’ is someone they can turn to, no matter what.
 There is only one clinic in the village.
 There are no crowded waiting rooms.
 A Ganesha statue stands at the center.
 There is a blackboard in one corner with benches facing it.
 Kids play carrom in an open courtyard.
 Meera Krishna sits at a table overlooking the courtyard.

 She is the project coordinator for the Siruvani branch of Chinmaya Organization for Rural Development (CORD).
 A few years ago, illiteracy, poverty, and alcoholism prevented the development of any kind at Thennamanallur.
 Most houses did not have toilets.
 Women rarely stepped out of their homes.
 But things changed once Meera set up a CORD office in the village.“I’ve always wanted to serve in rural set-up,” says Meera.
 “After 16 years of practice in Chennai, we moved to Coimbatore for my daughter’s education.
 She studied at the Chinmaya International Residential School in Siruvani.”
 Meera passed by Thennamanallur whenever she visited her daughter.
 She thought it was a perfect place for her clinic.
 “I volunteered here for a year,” she says, till CORD identified her in 2006.

 Meera has been on her toes ever since.
 “At CORD, we empower the rural population by integrated and sustainable development,” she explains.
 It’s all about bringing people together.

 • She was a resource person in the UNICEF sponsored workshop on Menstrual Hygiene